schollz/croc/README.md

 The actual data transfer is accomplished using a relay, either using raw TCP sockets or websockets.
 If both computers are on the LAN network then *croc* will use a local relay, otherwise a public relay is used.
 All the data going through the relay is encrypted using the PAKE-generated session key, so the relay can't spy on information passing through it.
 The data is transferred in blocks, where each block is compressed and encrypted, and the recipient keeps track of blocks received so that it can resume the transfer if interrupted.

+**Relay allows any two computers to connect**

+*croc* differs from a utility like *scp* because it doesn't require any two computers to have enabled port-forwarding.
+Instead, *croc* will uses a relay - a temporary server setup locally (if both computers are on lan) or publicly (default is at croc4.schollz.com).
+Any two computers can connect to the relay, and after securing their channel with PAKE, they can transfer encrypted metadata and data through the relay.
+The relay works by first having the computers communicate the PAKE protocol via websockets, and then exchanging encrypted metadata, and then stapling the TCP connections directly so that they can transfer directly.

 **Why another data transfer utility?**

 My motivation to write *croc*, as stupid as it sounds, is because I wanted to create a program that made it easy to send a 3GB+ PBS documentary to my friend in a different country.
 My friend has a Windows computer and is not comfortable using a terminal.
 So I wanted to write a program that, while secure, is simple to receive a file. *croc* accomplishes this, and now I find myself using it almost everyday at work.
 To receive a file you can just download the executable and double click on it (sending a file requires opening a terminal still, though).
 The name is inspired by the [fable of the frog and the crocodile](https://web.archive.org/web/20180926035731/http://allaboutfrogs.org/stories/crocodile.html).